Skip to main content

 TypeScript

 The SDK is compatible with TypeScript and provides a set of predefined models.
-They are available in the /lib/models/ GitHub folder.
+They are available in the /lib/models/ folder.

 Using callbacks instead of promises